-The Human Resource Management track prepares students to enter a career in human resources, and many students pursuing this track will complete the Professional in Human Resources (PHR) certification.
-Careers in this area include positions as human resources managers, training and development professionals, and compensation specialists.
-Required courses in the Human Resource Management track are MGT 301 and MGT 320; two courses from the following: MGT 310, MGT 330, MGT 345 and BUS 325; and MGT 405 by advisement or MGT 498 Management Seminar with an HRM topic.
-Additional recommended courses (but not required) are ECO 315, MGT 370 Training and Development, and BUS 399 Internship in the HRM field.
+The Human Resource Management track prepares students to enter a career in human resources, and many students pursuing this track will often pursue certifications such as the Professional in Human Resources (PHR) and/or the SHRM-CP.
+Careers in this area include positions as human resources managers, talent management professionals, and compensation specialists.

+The required course units for the Human Resources Management track are as follows: